 Since we had limited time, we decided to skip the archaeological section and the coins and go straight for the picture gallery on the first floor.
 It took us a full two hours to see all the art and I am not even sure we actually saw everything.
 Especially interesting are several objects that used to be in the Cappella degli Scrovegni.
 The gallery for instance has a statue of Enrico Scrovegni (died 1336), the man who commissioned the chapel, that used to be in the chapel’s sacristy.
 The statue, some 180 centimetres tall, shows Enrico standing, with folded hands.
 It is clear that the statue used to be painted once.

-In this part of the gallery we also find Giotto’s damaged, but still beautiful depiction of God the Father on two wooden panels nailed together.
+In this part of the gallery we also find Giotto’s damaged, but still beautiful depiction of God the Father on two wooden panels nailed together (see the image above).
 This panel used to be in the Cappella degli Scrovegni as well, where it was part of the triumphal arch.
 Since I saw the panel there too, I assume it has been replaced with a copy in the chapel.
 The original is certainly in the Eremitani Museums.
 We see God seated on his throne, holding a sceptre in his left hand.
 He is wearing a magnificent golden-trimmed white robe.

 Although I have so far only discussed Medieval art, there is much more to see in the picture gallery.
 Giovanni Bellini’s Portrait of a Young Senator is worth our attention, and so are several works by Tintoretto or Veronese.
 The gallery has an interesting painting of Saint Patrick by Giovanni Battista Tiepolo (1696-1770), as well as statues by Antonio Canova (1757-1822).
 Being Dutch, I was pleasantly surprised that the gallery even has a painting of the seventeenth century Dutch stadtholder Maurice of Nassau (1567-1625).
 Maurice was a well-known general in his days, widely praised for his military innovations (although many of these should actually be attributed to his cousin Willem Lodewijk).
 This presumably explains the presence of a painting of a Dutch prince in an Italian museum.
 The painting was executed by an anonymous artist.